forgit/Rosalind/README.md

 Rosalind
 ========

-Solving Rosalind problems with Haskell
+We will solve Rosalind problems using Haskell.